bowbowzai/starkhack-p2p-lending/README.md

-# StarkStorm: Starknet P2P Lending Platform
+# StarkStorm

 <img src="./docs/Logo.png" alt="Image Description" width="100" />

 ## TL;DR:

+⚡️ StarkStorm is the P2P lending version of Stormbit on Starknet ⚡️

 This is a peer-to-peer lending platform developed on Starknet.
 It allows borrowers to request loans and multiple lenders to fund the loans by specifying the amount they want to contribute.